sendgrid/sendgrid-nodejs/README.md

   date: new Date(),
   files: [
     {
       filename: '',          // required only if file.content is used.
       contentType: '',       // optional
       path: '',              //
       url: '',               // == One of these three options is required
-      content: ''      //
+      content: ('' | Buffer) //
     }
   ],
   file_data: {},